4 Reasons Outlook Room Reservation Doesn’t Work

 How frustrating is it to arrive at a conference room, ready to have a productive meeting, only to find it’s already occupied?
-Sometimes this is because you have a discourteous coworker who didn’t properly reserve the room, but sometimes it’s because Outlook room reservation allows multiple users to book the same room for the same time.
+While this may occur if you have a discourteous coworker who didn’t properly reserve the room, but often it’s because Outlook room reservation allows for multiple users to book the same room for the same time.

 One of Outlook’s shortcomings is that a space can be booked for an all-day event, yet the room will still appear as “free.”
 This means one team could be under the impression they have the space to themselves for the day while other employees think it’s available, resulting in multiple annoying interruptions.

 This isn’t a problem with iOFFICE Hummingbird’s room reservation software.
 Once a room is reserved, it is shown as unavailable to anyone who has access to the portal.
 However, the one exception to avoiding double-bookings is the inconsiderate coworker—sorry to say even room reservation software can’t protect you there.

 While attendees are arguably the most important part of a meeting, the second most important part of a meeting is the space itself and the assets contained within it.